 Durham CAS is committed to a selection process and work environment that is inclusive and barrier-free.
 Accommodation will be provided in accordance with the Ontario Human Rights Code.

-In 2011, 2012, 2013, 2014 and 2015, Durham CAS was one of the recipients of the Region of Durham’s Healthy Workplace Award of Excellence at the Gold Level.
-In 2013, Durham CAS was recognized as one of five best practicing medium sized Canadian organizations supporting Canada’s Healthy Workplace Month.
+In 2011, 2012, 2013, 2014, 2015 and 2016 Durham CAS was one of the recipients of the Region of Durham’s Healthy Workplace Award of Excellence at the Gold Level.
+In 2013 and 2016, Durham CAS was recognized as one of five best practicing medium sized Canadian organizations supporting Canada’s Healthy Workplace Month.

 What Can We Offer You?